-Engagement with companies on climate change issues is guided by East Capital Group Climate Change Position (Appendix 7 of the ESG Policy).
+Engagement with companies on climate change issues is guided by East Capital Group Climate Change Position (Appendix 3 of the ESG Policy).
+Engagement with companies on biodiversity issues is guided by East Capital Group Nature Policy (Appendix 4 of the ESG Policy).

-8. Proxy voting
+7. Proxy voting